 Charles has previously served as a treasurer and one of the directors of the Young Lawyers Division of the Pima County Bar Association, as well as an active participant on the Membership and Membership Benefits committees of the Pima County Bar Association.
 Charles also served as a member of the State Bar of Arizona committee on Rules of Professional Responsibility and is a member of multiple sections of the State Bar and American Bar associations.
 For many years, Charles was a member of the Southern Arizona Legal Aid Bankruptcy Task Force and continues to this day as a volunteer lawyer for Southern Arizona Legal Aid.
 Charles also serves on the editorial board of The Writ, the official newsletter of the Pima County Bar Association.

-In 2016, Charles was selected by the Phoenix Field Office of the Federal Bureau of Investigation (FBI) to attend the FBI Citizens Academy.
+In 2015, Charles was selected by the Phoenix Field Office of the Federal Bureau of Investigation (FBI) to attend the FBI Citizens Academy.
 The FBI Citizens Academy curriculum focuses on federal law enforcement issues and challenges.
 Each graduate of the FBI Citizens Academy is eligible for participation in the FBI Citizens Academy Alumni Association.
-Following graduation, Charles joined the FBI Phoenix Citizens Academy Alumni Association (FBIPCAAA) as a life member, and he also serves as a member of the FBIPCAAA board of directors.
+Following graduation, Charles joined the FBI Phoenix Citizens Academy Alumni Association (FBIPCAAA) as a life member.
 The FBIPCAAA is a community-based and supported organization, associated with, but not part of the FBI, designed to promote a safer community through community service projects and a process of educating business, labor, media, medical, minority, religious, government, senior citizens, and other community leaders about law enforcement, with particular emphasis on the mission and resources of the FBI.
+In July 2016, Charles was elected as a director for the FBIPCAAA, and in June 2017 Charles was named as a Vice President of the FBIPCAAA.
+In August 2017, he was designated as Vice President of Operations, and in March 2018 began service as General Counsel Committee for the FBIPCAAA.
+Charles is pleased to be continuing his community service in support of the FBIPCAAA as well as in furtherance of their organizational directive to support the FBI’s community outreach program.

 Charles and his exceptional staff remain devoted to furthering the best interests of our clients.